Reach Lift Truck Personal Simulator

 Replica Controls for the Reach Lift Truck Personal Simulator feature industrial strength USB-ready input devices and special tabletop mounting brackets to work from a standing position, just like in the cabin of real reach lift trucks.

-For the left hand, there is a horizontally-positioned steering wheel, the Logitech “G920 Driving Force Racing Wheel”, that can also be used with many other Personal Simulators.
-There is also a steering wheel “knob” for turning the steering wheel with just one hand.
+For the left hand, there is a horizontally-positioned steering wheel, a commercial-of-the-shelf (COTS) USB-ready input device, that can also be used with many other Personal Simulators.
+There is also a steering wheel “knob” for turning the steering wheel (that rotates clockwise and counter-clockwise) with just one hand.

-For the right hand, there is a “control lever” (a two-axis joystick) to control travel forwards and backwards.
+For the right hand, there is a “control lever” (a USB-ready joystick) to control travel forwards and backwards.
 The control is proportional: push a little to move slowly; push more to move quickly.

 In both cases, pushbuttons on the joystick are used to extend/retract the pantograph, to side shift, to tilt the forks, and to change the viewpoint during simulation e.g. by “leaning” left/right.